AckerlyXu/heima/articles/site-recovery/site-recovery-create-recovery-plans.md

 This article provides information about creating and customizing recovery plans in [Azure Site Recovery](site-recovery-overview.md).

-Post any comments or questions at the bottom of this article, or on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=hypervrecovmgr).

  Create recovery plans to do the following:

 * Define groups of machines that fail over together, and then start up together.